MikhailBerezin/Wavelet_hyperspectral/README.md

 **Parameters and Options
     - Wavelet Types: Choose from `db1`, `db2`, `coif1`, `sym2`, etc.
     - Decomposition Levels: Select levels from `1` to `10`, controlling the compression depth.
+For the entropy function select a threshold, and two different DbN
     - Crop bands: Adjusts bands retained using a retaining parameter (default 1.1).

 **File Outputs**